-The following "How I Treat" sessions on myeloproliferative neoplasms (MPNs) will take place at the 2018 ASH Meeting on Hematologic Malignancies.
+The following "How I Treat" sessions on myeloproliferative neoplasms (MPNs) took place at the 2018 ASH Meeting on Hematologic Malignancies.
 View the full schedule and program.

 How I Treat CML When Initial TKI Therapy Has Not Been Successful